Paddle across the Mendenhall Lake to get up close with the Mendenhall Glacier.

 Upon returning from your adventure on the lake, you will be welcomed by a hot beverage as you de-gear from your equipment.
 After a short drive back to the cruise ship docks, your adventure with us will end, but with memories that will last a lifetime.

-*Alaskan Wilderness is best seen in small group with a maximum of 10 guests.
+*Alaskan Wilderness is best seen in a small group with a maximum of 10 guests.
 You will be equipped with our top quality gear including rain pants, rain jackets, waterproof boots and everything else you will need to ensure your comfort and safety.
 Please dress appropriately for the weather in comfortable, non-cotton layers.
 Bring a hat and gloves, wear warm socks and bring sunglasses if it is sunny.
 Each guest is provided a dry bag filled with bottled water and snacks, to be used to store personal belongings while canoeing.

 *All of Liquid Alaska’s guides are certified as Wilderness First Responders.